RodrigoToroIcarte/reward_machines/README.md

 - **Half-Cheetah**: The half-cheetah domain only includes single task settings and 2 different tasks.
 Use `--env=Half-Cheetah-RM1-v0` to run the first task and `--env=Half-Cheetah-RM2-v0` to run the second task.
 Both tasks are discussed in the paper.

 Finally, note that adding more RM environments is farily straightforward.
 The *RewardMachineEnv* interface receives any gym environment (*gym.Env*) and paths to files that define the reward machines.
 It also requires implementing the `get_events(...)` function.
 That function returns the events that currently hold in the environment.
-If you would like to include a new RM environment, we recommend you to follow a similar structure as `reward_machines/envs/mujoco_rm/half_cheetah_environment.py`.
+If you would like to include a new RM environment, we recommend you to follow a similar structure to [reward_machines/envs/mujoco_rm/half_cheetah_environment.py](reward_machines/envs/mujoco_rm/half_cheetah_environment.py).
 That is a lean example where we adapt the well-known *HalfCheetahEnv* environment to solve tasks using RMs.

 ## Running examples and raw results